ACUI Website Uploaders and Posters

 Reminder: Don’t be shy.
 It is easy to upgrade from “viewer” to “contributor.”
 You know you like to ask presenters questions or chat with your neighbor during education sessions at an in-person conference—this is no different.
 Examples from your own experiences add value to the conversation.

 Don’t panic.
-After living through the Y2K threat of data implosion, we recognize that visitors to the ACUI website may be concerned about how we will treat the information they share.
+We recognize that visitors to the ACUI website may be concerned about how we will treat the information they share.
 As the owner and operator of this website, ACUI is committed to making our best efforts to ensure your information remains private.
 Our online payment system is SSL encrypted and uses https security protocol.
 We are not responsible for the privacy practices of other sites, however, so click on hyperlinks at your own risk.